 Abstract

 The Pan-cancer Analysis of Whole Genomes (PCAWG) project provides an unprecedented opportunity to comprehensively characterize a vast set of uniformly annotated coding and non-coding mutations present in thousands of cancer genomes.
 Classical models of cancer progression posit that only a small number of these mutations strongly drive tumor progression and that the remaining ones (termed “nominal passengers”) are considered inconsequential for tumorigenesis.
 In this study, we leverage the comprehensive variant data from PCAWG to ascertain the molecular functional impact of each variant, including nominal passengers.
 This allows us to decipher their overall impact uniformly over different genomic elements, both coding and non-coding.
 The molecular impact distribution of PCAWG mutations shows that, in addition to high-impact drivers and low-impact passengers, there is a group of medium-impact passenger variants predicted to influence gene expression or activity.
 Furthermore, we find that functional impact relates to the underlying mutational signature: different signatures confer contrasting molecular impact, differentially affecting distinct regulatory subsystems and different categories of genes.
 Also, we find that molecular functional impact varies based on subclonal architecture (i.e. early vs. late mutations) and can be related to patient survival.
-We further Finallyderived show that nominal passenger mutations explain a significant portionandprovide significant additional predictive ability of cancer phenotypes beyond the characterized driver mutationsa null model.on Finally, we speculate on how the overall burdening of cancer mutations might be related to the existence of both weak positive and negative selection during tumor evolution.
+Finally, we adapt an additive effects model derived from complex trait studies to show that low and medium impact variants provide significant additional predictive ability of cancer phenotypes beyond the characterized driver mutations.
+We further use the additive effects model to provide a conservative estimate on the number of weak drivers and deleterious passengers in different cancer cohorts.
+Finally, we delineate multiple lines of evidence that correlate the overall burdening of cancer mutations with the existence of both weak positive and negative selection during tumor evolution.

 Introduction

-Previous studies have focused on characterizing variants occupying coding regions of cancer genomes.
-However, the extensive Pan-cancer Analysis of Whole Genomes (PCAWG) dataset, which includes variant calls from ~2500 uniformly processed whole cancer genomes, offers an unparalleled opportunity to investigate the overall molecular functional impact of variants influencing non-coding genomic elements.
-Given that the majority of cancer variants lie in non-coding regions, this dataset serves as a substantially more informative resource than the many existing datasets focused on exomes.
+Previous studies have focused on characterizing variants occupying coding regions of cancer genomes \cite{24071849}.
+However, the extensive Pan-cancer Analysis of Whole Genomes (PCAWG) dataset, which includes variant calls from ~2500 uniformly processed whole cancer genomes, offers an unparalleled opportunity to investigate the overall molecular functional impact of variants influencing coding and non-coding genomic elements.
+Given that the majority of cancer variants lie in non-coding regions \cite{26781813}, this dataset serves as a substantially more informative resource than the many existing datasets focused on exomes.
 Moreover, it also contains a full spectrum of variants, including copy number variants (CNVs) and large structural variants (SVs), in addition to single-nucleotide variants (SNVs) and small insertion & deletions (INDELS).

-Of the 30 million SNVs in the PCAWG data set, a few thousand (< 5/tumor1) can be identified as driver variants – positively selected variants that favor tumor growth.
-The remaining ~99% of SNVs are termed nominal passenger variants, with poorly understood molecular consequences and fitness effects.
+Of the 30 million SNVs in the PCAWG variant data set, a few thousand (< 5/tumor1) \cite{26559569} can be identified as driver variants, i.e. positively selected variants that favor tumor growth, by recurrence based driver detection methods.
+The remaining ~99% of SNVs are termed passenger variants, with poorly understood molecular consequences and fitness effects.
 Recent studies have proposed that, among variants that have not been found to be driver variants (i.e. nominal passenger variants), some may weakly affect tumor cell fitness by promoting or inhibiting tumor growth.
-In prior studies, these variants have been described as “mini-drivers” and “deleterious passengers”, respectively.
-Determining the [[wording]] [[why]][[weak effect??]]
+In prior studies, these variants have been described as “mini-drivers” \cite{26456849} and “deleterious passengers” \cite{2338863}, respectively.
+Determining the Presence of mini-drivers and deleterious passengers in a cancer genome is difficult [[wording]] to detect but conceivable.
+For example, due to the interconnectedness of cellular pathways, it is plausible that mutations in many pathways could impact cellular growth and survival.[[why]] However, it is challenging to detect mini-drivers and deleterious passengers because power analyses indicate that variants under weak selection [[weak effect??]] cannot be reliably identified by recurrence analysis \cite{24390350}.